Stone Mountain Trail at DuPont State Forest

 Stone Mountain Trail at DuPont State Forest: the hike

 The hike departs from a trailhead off the graveled Sky Valley Road in DuPont State Forest, located 1.5 miles east of the park’s Guion Farm parking area (view maps and driving directions).
-This hike, the most direct (and scenic) to the Stone Mountain summit that we’ve found, follows the Rough Ridge Trail northbound from the trailhead to access the trail to the mountain summit.
+This hike, the most direct (and scenic) to the summit that we’ve found, follows the Rough Ridge Trail northbound from the trailhead to access the trail to the mountain summit.
 The Rough Ridge Trail dives into the forest, hiking .3 mile before reaching an intersection with the Stone Mountain Trail, turning right at the signed intersection.

-More DuPont State Forest mountaintop adventure
+More mountaintop adventures at DuPont State Forest

 While it’s well-loved for its gorgeous, tumbling waterfalls, DuPont offers some fairly fantastic hikes to mountain summits, too.
 Finished with Stone Mountain and still have energy and daylight to spare?
-Hike the Big Rock Trail to the Cedar Rock Mountain, a 3,000-foot granite dome near the park’s southwest edge.
+Hike the Big Rock Trail to Cedar Rock Mountain, a 3,000-foot granite dome near the park’s southwest edge.